 - Step 3: Know the best way to tell people you failed CFA exam.

 - Step 4: Analyze your results.
-Identify areas for improvement.
+Identify areas of improvement.
 Consider if you want to retake.

 - Step 5: Decide if you’re continuing, or giving up.
 Either is fine.